gscontras/probLang/chapters/06-plurals.md

 > **Exercises:**

-> 1. Try out the speaker `speakerBelief` function---how does it work?
+> 1. Try out the `speakerBelief` function---how does it work?
 > 2. Add an $$S_2$$ layer to the model.